How Much Will You Spend On Heating Fuel During The Ownership Of Your Home?

 While utility bills themselves may be unavoidable, there are a number of things homeowners can do to reduce their burden.
 The EPA estimates that proper insulation can save you upwards of 15% on heating and cooling costs.
 On top of that, new smart thermostats can help operate your boiler or furnace more efficiently, and many utility companies provide incentives and discounts for homeowners to adopt them.
 Ultimately, the best way to reduce your utility bill is to install a geothermal system.

-A Dandelion Geothermal System heats and cools using the ambient temperature of the ground under your home and operates at upwards of 400% efficiency without burning any fossil fuels.
-Not only is it good for the environment, but it also saves you money by eliminating your separate heating bill while providing warmth in the winter and super-efficient central AC in the summer.
+A Dandelion Geothermal System heats and cools using the steady temperature of the ground beneath your home.
+It operates at upwards of 400% efficiency without burning fossil fuels.
+The system is good for the environment and saves you money.
+It eliminates your separate heating bill while providing warmth in the winter.
+It also delivers super-efficient central AC in the summer.